akempler/stealourcontent/README.md

 author information, and tracking capabilities to record view counts and referer information.

+A custom view mode called "stealourcontent_node" is added. this is used to control which fields are rendered for the modal.
+It is automtatically made available to all node types.
+Use the view mode to control what fields are available.
+You can then create custom templates for your specific fields targeting the view mode to control how the content for your fields are rendered.

 A stats pages is providing showing the number of views for each node.
 The sortable tables are handled by: http://tablesorter.com/docs/